Azure Information Protection integration

 Control file exposure

-- If this is the document, you labeled with an Azure Information Protection classification label:
+If this is the document that you labeled with an Azure Information Protection classification label:

-You can get more information about those files and their classification labels in the file drawer.
+You can get more information about these files and their classification labels in the file drawer by clicking on the relevant file in the Files page, and check whether it has a classification label:

 When Azure Identity Protection labels are disabled on a file, the disabled labels appear as disabled in Cloud App Security.
 Deleted labels are not displayed.